 The cost of brow lift surgery at our practice usually ranges from $4000 to $5500, not including the cost of the surgery center operating room and anesthesiologist.
 The precise cost will depend on the extent of treatment being performed, the particularities of the individual surgery, and other factors.

 We never want the cost of a procedure to keep our patients from getting the treatment they deserve.
 To ensure a smooth, cost-effective process, we accept all major credit cards, cash, and checks.
 We also work with United Medical Credit, a financing company with plenty of options available for qualified applicants who are interested in paying for their plastic surgery treatment over time.
 Learn more about our financing options.

 Frequently Asked Questions About Brow Lift Surgery

 An endoscopic brow lift does not require the hair to be shaved or even trimmed.
-The incisions are made in the scalp, but the surgeon works beneath the hair follicles to prevent damage to them.
+The incisions are made in the scalp, but the surgeon works well beneath the hair follicles to avoid damage to them.

 Will the brow lift result in an unnatural or surprised look?